atsign-company/at_dockerfiles/README.md

 There are presently two issues with automating builds for armv7:

 1. `buildimage.yml` fails to make a correct TLS connection to download Dart SDK.
-2. `dartshowplatform.yml` gets `Unrecognized ARM CPU architecture.` coming from `dart2native` not being happy about the QEMU environment it finds itself in.
+2. `dartshowplatform.yml` gets `Unrecognized ARM CPU architecture.` coming from `dart compile` not being happy about the QEMU environment it finds itself in.

 The Dockerfiles do work when run on a Raspberry Pi.